 You face a problem.
 How do you bring your faith into play when that happens?
 The way in which you do so makes a difference.
-And in that light, there’s a two-part prayer that applies to almost any such situation
+And in that light, there’s a two-part prayer for almost any problem.

 Perhaps you’re the kind of person who naturally tries to figure things out and make things happen.
 That’s good, right?
 You’re generally pretty good at taking care of things.
 And as for faith, you believe in God.
 You may even believe He is a good God.
 But when facing “stuff,” you pretty much try to work harder in dealing with the problem yourself.

 Researchers call this “self-directing religious coping.”
 This is one of three styles of “religious coping” that has led to a whole body of scientific research in this area.
 (Hey, I’m a doctor.
 I find this stuff fascinating.)

 But perhaps that’s not you.
 Perhaps you’re the kind of person who naturally looks to others to help.
 Whether you’d admit it or not, you pretty much see parents, your spouse, your doctor, or the government as responsible for your wellbeing.
 And when it comes to God, you pray “God, help me!” and sit back waiting for Him to fix things.